-A lighter chassis will also help the 2015 M3's overall performance.
-Up to 176 pounds lighter than its predecessor, the new M3's curb weight hasn't been disclosed yet, but it should come in at or under 3,400 pounds.
-Extensive use of aluminum, including in the front fenders and hood, as well as carbon fiber in the trunk lid, drive shaft, and roof--a first for the M3 sedan, help save the weight and keep what weight remains lower and more toward the center of the car for further improvements to handling and balance.
+BMW has lightened up the M3's chassis as well.
+With aluminum hood and fenders and carbon-fiber reinforced-plastic bits, the end result is a car that's about 176 pounds lighter than the previous M3, at just under 3,300 pounds.
+Extensive use of aluminum, including in the front fenders and hood, as well as carbon fiber in the trunk lid, driveshaft, and roof, help save the weight and keep what weight remains lower and more toward the center of the car for further improvements to handling and balance.

 The suspension is also largely new for the 2015 M3, with a double-join sprung front axle using lightweight components including aluminum control arms, wheel carriers, and axle subframes for a savings of 11 pounds.
 At the rear, a five-link setup uses forged aluminum control arms, shaving about 6.6 pounds from the unsprung mass.

 An Adaptive M suspension system is also available, adding Comfort, Sport, and Sport+ modes, made possible by variable-rate dampers.
 The same three mode settings also control the electric power steering in all M3s, raising or lowering the steering force and feedback to suit the mission.

 Even the body has been optimized for performance, with advanced aerodynamic work done to ensure both minimal drag and maximal cooling and lower levels of lift--hence the Gurney lip spoiler at the rear, the gills up front, and the sculpted side mirrors.
 All work together to balance these challenges in airflow management.